cloud-design-dev/microk8s-ibmcloud-vpc/README.md

 ibmcloud iam api-key-create "$(whoami)-microk8s-vpc-apikey" -d "API key for microk8s deployment" --file "$(whoami)-microk8s-vpc-apikey.json"
 ```

 > **NOTE:** The Cloud Shell environment is ephemeral, meaning when your session is over your files are not preserved.
-If you want to keep the API key you just generated, click the `Download File` icon in the upper right corner and provide the full path to the API key created above.
+If you want to keep the API key you just generated, click the `Download File` icon in the upper right corner and provide the full path/name for the key.

 ### Local Prerequisites